California high court rules for immigrant kids in visa fight

-SAN FRANCISCO — The California Supreme Court on Thursday made it easier for some immigrant children who are abused or abandoned by a parent to seek a U.S. visa to avoid deportation.
-It was not immediately clear how many children the ruling would affect.
+SAN FRANCISCO — The California Supreme Court on Thursday made it easier for some immigrant children who are abused or abandoned by a parent to seek a U.S. visa to avoid deportation in a ruling that advocates said would help thousands of children.

 The ruling overturned a lower court decision.
 The California Supreme Court said it was sufficient to adequately notify the absent parent of the court proceedings, but that parent did not have to be a party to the case.